YousefMohamed021/Egypt-Trade-Analysis/README.md

 # Egypt-Trade-Analyzer

-An end-to-end Data Engineering project that automates the extraction, transformation, and analysis of Egypt's trade data (UN Comtrade) and economic indicators (World Bank).
+An end-to-end Data Engineering project that automates the extraction, transformation, and analysis of Egypt's Imports / Exports data (UN Comtrade) and economic indicators (World Bank).
 The insights are served via a modern React dashboard.

 <h2>📌 Project Overview</h2>